MicrosoftDocs/data-api-builder-docs/data-api-builder/getting-started/getting-started-azure-cosmos-db.md

       Application started.
 Press Ctrl+C to shut down.
 ```

-you'll be good to go, Data API Builder is up and running, ready to serve your requests.
+you are now good to go, Data API Builder is up and running, ready to serve your requests.

 ## Query the endpoints